 Best for: users who want the notch to become a general-purpose dashboard.

-Trade-off: because NotchNook tries to cover many jobs, it is less specialized for writing, private notes, clipboard security, and voice-note workflows.
+Trade-off: because NotchNook tries to cover many jobs, it is less specialized for writing, presenter notes, clipboard security, and voice-note workflows.

 Boring Notch is an open-source notch utility focused on media controls and system feedback.
 It brings a Dynamic Island-like feel to the MacBook, with now-playing information, music controls, battery status, and custom volume or brightness HUDs.